orf/presentations/10-07-2019 - EuroPython/Python Autoreloader.md

 Network filesystems mess things up completely

+^ Network filesystems may be very slow: a `stat()` call might require network access!

-^ The clocks may be out of sync, modifications on the server may modify the mtime in random ways
+^ The clocks may be out of sync

 `os.stat()` suddenly becomes expensive!

-^ Network filesystems may be very slow: a `stat()` call might require network access!
+^ The time can be set by anything

+^ It does not always mean there is a change

+^ easy to implement and generally efficient

 ---